gopro/labs/docs/control/notes/README.md

 - Fixed crash with creating presets through the menus.
 If instability presists, reset the presets.

 ### 1.10.70 - September 10, 2024
-- Added STOP=x for Stop Motion where is x the number for frame to store per shutter press.
-Works great with the remote.
+- Added STOP=x A Stop Motion extension where is x the number for frames to store per shutter press.
+This modify timelapse video.
+It is recommend to make a stop motion preset with this command ```mT$PRES="0,STOP"mTr5Xp4``` Works great with the remote.
 Mode button ends capture.
 - Added ONIO=x Onion percentage used for Stop Motion where is x the precentage of transparency of the onion skin.
-- Added DIST=x Time-Lapse Video Distance, x is a GPS travel distance, rather than time for an in-camera computed timelapse.
-When x=1 10m will be used.
+- Added DIST=x Time-Lapse Video Distance, x is a GPS travel distance between exposures in meters, rather than time for an in-camera computed timelapse.
+So $DIST=5 will set a 5 meter interval for TLV.
+One exception is when x=1, 10 meters will be used, 1 meter is too noisy (GPS errors.)
+So this feature is good for 2 meters of larger.
+For shorter distances or a higher speed, you the new TLV sample rate for 4Hz (p4), for the best distance precision. e.g. mTr5Xp4$DIST=5
 - Added DIVE=1 - optimizing the Hypersmooth stabilization for underwater.
 The water refractive index defaults to 1.335 (good for fresh and command salt water), if you know your area RI is significantly different DIVE=r where r can be 1.3 to 1.45 is supported.
 - Added WARM=x and COOL=x to offset white balance.
 WARM is good to use with DIVE, so you can improve the red respond for deeper dives.
 - Added RLTC=1 to enable LTC timecode reading from line-in audio